So, you’ve been thinking about becoming a Rover dog walker.

 So in reality, a part-time dog walker would earn roughly $2,000 each month if they worked every week instead of just every other week.

 And full-time dog walkers, who work five days a week all month long, earn an average of $3,300 per month.

-Of course, there is always the problem of taxes.
+Of course, there is always the problem of taxes for independent contractors.